legiongis/hmsf-md/README.md

     ```
     - You may need to add `0:8000` on remote server instances.

+### Running tests

+- Run the full test suite with:

+    ```
+    python manage.py test tests.test_suite
+    ```

+    Note that all tests are in a single file to make it easy to run everything at once--automatic discovery of multiple files doesn't work because `fpan` is not a proper Python package.

 ## Documentation

 Documentation is implemented with Sphinx via [django-docs](https://github.com/littlepea/django-docs/), and stored in the `/docs` directory.
 Currently, it is restricted to staff access only, but this can be changed in the project `settings.py`.